Canada’s Contribution to Peace and Security in the Indo-Pacific: Highlights from the Discussion with National Defence Minister Bill Blair

 Erin has a master’s degree in Asia Pacific Policy Studies from the University of British Columbia and a master’s degree in International Relations from Boston University.

-Russia-North Korea Security Pact Fuses Northeast Asian and European Security Highlights from the ‘Deepening Canada-Japan-U.S. Relations in the Indo-Pacific’ Panel Discussion NOP 2020: Canadian Support for Education About Asia is Strong and Growing Read more >
+Taiwan at the Centre of the Coming Age of AI: An Opportunity for Canada: Event Highlights Russia-North Korea Security Pact Fuses Northeast Asian and European Security Highlights from the ‘Deepening Canada-Japan-U.S. Relations in the Indo-Pacific’ Panel Discussion Read more >